Free access to articles, lectures and stories about disasters and your health

 A prolific author, speaker, consultant and the founder of DisasterDoc™, Mark is one the most widely recognized disaster medical experts in the world.
 In 2012, LinkedIn.com recognized his as among the top 1% most viewed profiles (out of 200 million worldwide).
 Since its inception in 2015, DisasterDoc, has contracted with prestigious organizations such as: the WHO, NACCHO, ASTHO, CDC and the Henry Jackson Foundation.

 Throughout his 16-year career with the U.S. Centers for Disease Control and Prevention (CDC), Mark provided life-saving knowledge to thousands of people worldwide.
-He directed and advised on dozens of natural and man=made disasters and won numerous honors, including the U.S. Department of Health and Human Services Distinguished Service Award for his contributions after 9/11, the 2001 Anthrax letter emergencies and Hurricane Katrina.
+He directed and advised on dozens of disasters and won numerous honors, including the U.S. Department of Health and Human Services Distinguished Service Award for his contributions after 9/11, the 2001 Anthrax letter emergencies and Hurricane Katrina.

 HEAR FROM OTHERS THAT KNOW MARK